ibois-epfl/TTool/README.md

 ttool::standaloneUtils::TerminateStandalone(GLFWWindow);
 ```

-Consequently, we can see the `main.cc` of the standalone program being such as this
+Consequently, we can see the `main.cc` of the standalone program be the following
 ```cpp
 #include "ttool.hh"
 #include "util.hh"